lamberta/devkit-doc/native/ios-build.md

 By specifying the --no-compress option, basil will not try to compress JavaScript files.
 This speeds up the build process and is recommended for most pre-release builds.

 An Xcode project window will pop up.
+If you installed the simulators during setup, then you can use the drop-down list at the top to select an iPad or iPhone simulator and which iOS version to simulate.

+It is recommended to do as much of your testing as possible with the simulator before using the physical device.
+The simulator does not require an Apple Developer account, and it does not require additional configuration.

+## Watching JavaScript Logs

+JavaScript logs are generated when you use `console.log` from within your code, and the Game Closure SDK will also write out helpful messages.

+The logs will scroll in the Debug area at the bottom of the Xcode project window in the right-side tab.

+## Installing to a Connected Device

 Select your mobile device from the list at the top and hit the Play button to install.

+If your mobile device is not showing up, then insure that you have added the device to your portal and that you have a valid mobile provisioning profile installed.
+You may also try hitting the Refresh button in the lower-right in the Organizer Library Provisioning Profiles view under Devices.

 You will be able to see JavaScript logs scrolling in Xcode while running the game on the connected device.